These are organizations and programs that IPC financially supports from our

 One Great Hour of Sharing: Since 1949, Presbyterians have joined with millions of other Christians through One Great Hour of Sharing to share God’s love with people experiencing need.
 Our gifts support ministries of disaster response, refugee assistance and resettlement, and community development that help people find safe refuge, start new lives and work together to strengthen their families and communities.
 The Presbyterian Hunger Program receives 36% of undesignated One Great Hour of Sharing gifts, while the Self-Development of People and Presbyterian Disaster Assistance each receive 32%.

 Peace & Global Witness Offering: This Offering is taken on World Communion Sunday, the first Sunday in October.
 The Offering is received to support Presbyterian Peacemaking, global witness and outreach beyond the United States, and peacemaking and/or outreach to the world.
 The Offering was created in 1980 to support the efforts of the Presbyterian Church (U.S.A.) to live out a deeper commitment to peacemaking as part of our faithfulness to God.
 25% of the collection stays with the congregation and is donated to MaP, 25% goes to our Olympia Presbytery and 50% goes to the PCUSA Peacemaking Mission.
-In 2016 our portion went to Community Youth Services to support their work with homeless youth.
+For 2023 our portion will go towards supporting the Oasis Youth Center.